RibShark/SafeDiscShim/README.md

 Simply download the [latest release](https://github.com/RibShark/SafeDiscShim/releases/latest) and run the installer.
 Once installed, SafeDiscShim should automatically insert itself into most SafeDisc protected games.

-For a few games utilizing SafeDisc v1, SafeDiscShim may not work properly without first deleting the "drvmgt.dll" file that is located in the same folder as the game executable.
-If you find a game where this is the case, please write an [issue report](https://github.com/RibShark/SafeDiscShim/issues) detailing the name and specific release of the game so a specific compatibility profile can be created to bypass the problem.

 ## Logging
 To aid with debugging, beta versions of SafeDiscShim will automatically create log files in the same folder as the executable.
 If you wish to disable this, set the environment variable "SAFEDISCSHIM_LOGLEVEL" with a value of "none".